PMBio/mb-nanopore-2022/genomics/README.md

 ## Phasing of single-nucleotide variants

-Assuming low to moderate long-read coverage, haplotyping is implemented as a two-step process using (1) [whatshap](https://whatshap.readthedocs.io/) to compute initial haplotype blocks based on long-reads and (2) [shapeit](https://odelaneau.github.io/shapeit4/) to scaffold haplotype blocks using the 1000 Genomes reference panel.
-For regions in the tumor genome that deviate from the expected 1:1 haplotype ratio we implemented a somatic copy-number aware switch-error correction algorithm to correct these switch errors.
+Assuming low to moderate long-read coverage, haplotyping is implemented as a three-step process using (1) [whatshap](https://whatshap.readthedocs.io/) to compute initial haplotype blocks based on long-reads and (2) [shapeit](https://odelaneau.github.io/shapeit4/) to scaffold haplotype blocks using the 1000 Genomes reference panel.
+(3) For regions in the tumor genome that deviate from the expected 1:1 haplotype ratio we implemented a somatic copy-number aware switch-error correction algorithm to correct these switch errors.
 The pipeline can be run using

 `cd phasing/ && ./phase.sh`